davidsowerby/takkan/docs/user-guide/precept-script.md

 To be clear, in this context we mean:

-- **dynamic** data is data that is taken from a `Query`, and if the user has permissions, may be changed.
+- **dynamic** data is data that is taken from a `Query`, and subject to  permissions, may be changed.
-- **static** data is defined as part of the build.
-Strictly speaking, captions and tooltips are static data, but are handled in their own specific way.
+- **static** data is defined as part of the `PScript`.
 Here we are talking about things like descriptive text, notices and images that do not change as a result of a change to data.

-Precept defines static data within a `PPart` , and can therefore be changed remotely.
+Precept defines static data within a `PPart` , and can therefore be changed remotely by [updating](script-management.md) `PScript`.

 ## Precept